|

 Sequencing Corner

-reinforce comprehension of stories, sequencing lines in a
+stories, sequencing lines in a memorized poem, science

-hands-on ideas for crafty presentations of first, next, then
+ideas for crafty presentations of first, next, then and

 |